zhangyuqing/ComBat-seq/README.md

 This repository is **not a package** for ComBat-Seq.
 It stores files to reproduce the results in our manuscript.

 We are working to make ComBat-Seq easily and publically available.
-Currently it is included in an improved version of sva[2,3] [which I worked on](https://github.com/zhangyuqing/sva-devel).
+Currently it is included in an improved version of sva[2,3] [which I work on](https://github.com/zhangyuqing/sva-devel).
 To use ComBat-Seq, download the sva package from my Github:

 ```r
 # install.packages("devtools")